-Development proposals for a new village hall will be supported provided it is a 400 metres (approximately 5 minute walk) from the village centre and has adequate safe pedestrian access.
+Development proposals for a new village hall will be supported provided it is a walkable distance from the village centre and has adequate safe pedestrian access.

 Chapter 5 Design and character

 To provide design policies that can be applied to any new development proposals in the parish to help ensure that they are sustainable and in keeping with local character.